seanbreckenridge/MALUserVsAverage/README.md

                                        cache before they are refresed.
 If not provided, uses 2 weeks.
   -w WAIT_TIME, --wait-time WAIT_TIME  Wait time between (manual; non-API)
                                        scrape requests.
-Default and recomended
+Default and recommended
                                        is 5 (seconds).
   -f FILTER, --filter FILTER           Filter by Status,
                                        e.g. '-f WC' would filter so output